D-C2211/mealserver/README.md

 ## MCP Prompts

-In addition to tools and resources, this MCP server provides several prompts that can be used directly by AI assistants.
+In addition to tools and resources, this MCP server provides some prompts that can be used directly by AI assistants.
 Prompts are pre-defined natural language patterns that map to specific functionality, making it easier to interact with the server.

 ### Available Prompts